Opuntia aciculata

 Opuntia aciculata, also called Chenille pricklypear, old man's whiskers, and cowboy's red whiskers, is a perennial dicot and an attractive ornamental cactus native to Texas.
 It belongs to the genus Opuntia (prickly pear cacti).
-It is also widespread in Nuevo Leon, Tamaulipas (northern Mexico).
+It is also widespread in Nuevo Leon and Tamaulipas (northern Mexico).

 It was reported from Nuevo León, Mexico, according to D. Weniger in 1970.
-The specific name aciculata derives from many sources: the Latin word acicula which means “a small pin for a headdress”, and the adjectival suffix for nouns atus, meaning possessive of or likeness to something (with, shaped, made), while for verb participles it means a completed action.
+The specific name aciculata derives from many sources: the Latin word acicula which means "a small pin for a headdress".
 Chenille prickly pear, one of its vernacular names, comes for the fringe of spines around the edge of the pad.
 The specific name also means "covered with small pins".

 Description

 It has numerous glochids or microspines, 3–12 mm long, acicular, slender, spreading, forming a dense cluster.
 They are normally golden yellow to dark red in color.
 It has often no spines, or rarely one to three, which are reflexed.
 They are of a yellowish or toasted colour with a brownish base, up to 3 cm in length.
 They are often folded and seemingly deciduous.

 It has broad, point-tipped blossoms colored golden yellow, orange, or red and of diameter 8–10 cm.
 Several sources report the flowers as being yellow in color, but the plants in cultivation usually have bright red-orange flowers, and sometimes the centre is greenish.
 Petals are broad-rounded or retuse, filaments are yellowish and the stigma dull yellowish with eight to 10 green lobes.
 They mostly flower in early summer or spring.
 The plant's fruits are usually pear-shaped, covered with fine spines and glochids, and are purple or green.